 This Agreement is governed by the laws of the Republic of Ireland and the European Union.

-Any dispute arising in connection with this Agreement, which the Parties will not be able to resolve amicably, will be submitted to the exclusive jurisdiction of the courts of the Republic of Ireland subject to possible appeal to the EU courts.
+Any dispute arising in connection with this Agreement, which the Parties will not be able to resolve amicably, will be submitted to the exclusive jurisdiction of the courts of Ireland subject to possible appeal to the EU courts.